Constellation-Labs/euclid-development-environment/README.md

 ```
 * --force_genesis: Use this flag when you want your metagraph to start from genesis.
 If you have already started a metagraph and need to execute from genesis again, use this command.

+**NOTE: You'll be prompted to proceed with force_genesis since it will delete all the previous data**
 ### `hydra remote-start`

 This method initiates the remote startup of your metagraph in one of the available networks: integrationnet or mainnet.
 The network should be set in `euclid.json` under `deploy` -> `network`